jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3k.md

 - Our rulers should awake themselves and the people from it.

 If the project cannot be completed, it should be given up.
-If any of the British empire's provinces cannot be made to contribute to support the whole empire, Great Britain should free herself from the cost of=
+If any of the British empire's provinces cannot be made to contribute to support the whole empire, Great Britain should free herself from the cost of:
 - defending those provinces, and
 - supporting their civil or military establishments.